theLongLab/CATE/README.md

 *Apollo is our high-performance viral epidemic simulation platform powered by CATE's architecture.*

 Apollo is already available in CATE for use.
 Use the **--simulator** or **-sim** command.
-Documentation and a preprint of the simulation tool, its capabilities, and how to use Apollo is soon to follow.
+Documentation and a preprint of the simulation tool, its capabilities, and how to use Apollo are currently being worked on.

 ---
 #### Prerequisites